What you need to know about driving the Stampede Trail in Alaska

 Why was the Bus 142 on Stampede Trail famous?

-Navigating the Stampede Trail
+Is the Stampede Trail worth the drive?

 When was Stampede Trail built?